osotorrio/designpatterns/README.md

 ## Behavioral Patterns

--   Chain of Resposability ?!
+-   Chain of Responsibility ?!
 -   Command
 -   Interpreter
 -   [Iterator](https://github.com/osotorrio/designpatterns/tree/master/GangOfFour.Patterns/Behavioral/Iterator): Use to have a common interface to access the items of different type of collections.